ScottLogic/iOS8-day-by-day/21-alerts-and-popovers/21-alerts-and-popovers.md

     let popoverVC = storyboard?.instantiateViewControllerWithIdentifier("codePopover") as!
 UIViewController
     popoverVC.modalPresentationStyle = .Popover

+Presenting the popover is as simple as calling `presentViewController()`:

+    presentViewController(popoverVC, animated: true, completion: nil)

-You can then get hold of the popover presentation controller from the `popoverPresentationController` property of `UIViewController`:
+Once you've called `presentViewController(_:, animated:)` you can then get hold of the popover presentation controller from the
+`popoverPresentationController` property of `UIViewController`:

     let popoverController = popoverVC.popoverPresentationController